Raghabpur: Demographics

 According to the 2011 Census of India, Raghabpur had a total population of 5,748, of which 3,003 (52%) were males and 2,745 (48%) were females.
 There were 726 persons in the age range of 0–6 years.
 The total number of literate persons in Raghabpur was 3,224 (64.20% of the population over 6 years).

 Infrastructure

-According to the District Census Handbook 2011, Puruliya, Raghabpur covered an area of 6.1715 km^{2}.
+According to the District Census Handbook 2011, Puruliya.
+Raghabpur covered an area of 6.1715 km^{2}.
 There is a railway station at Purulia nearby.
 Among the civic amenities, it has 3 km roads, the protected water supply involved tube well/ bore-well.
 It had 900 domestic electric connections and 50 road lighting points.
 Among the medical facilities it had 1 hospital with 10 beds, 1 dispensary/ health centre, 1 maternity and child welfare centre and 5 medicine shops.
 Among the educational facilities it had were 2 primary schools, 1 middle school, the nearest secondary school, senior secondary school, 1 general degree college at Purulia 0.5 km away.
 It had a polytechnic at Bongabari 3 km away.
 It had 3 non-formal education centres (Sarbya Siksha Abhiyan centres).
 It had the branch of 1 nationalised bank.

-Education

-Raghabpur MSK School is a Bengali-medium coeducational institution established in 2003.
-It has arrangements for teaching from class V to class VIII.